 This post contains an affiliate link.

 First, I like the look of the actors they chose to portray Mr. Rochester and Jane in this version.
 I know that sounds silly, but if I don’t think “Jane” and “Rochester” when I look at the actors, I’m not going to enter into the story as readily.
-I really enjoyed Fassbender’s portrayal of Rochester, though he wasn’t quite as dark and brooding as in some other adaptations or the book.
+I really enjoyed Fassbender’s portrayal of Rochester, though he wasn’t quite as dark and brooding as in some other movie adaptations or the book.
 He didn’t seem to be quite as tortured as he should have been.
 Wasikowska’s portrayal, I’m not quite as sure about.
 I did enjoy her performance, but it seemed to be lacking something.
 There seemed to be a flatness to her character at times, and a general lack of emotion.
-I also thought that the chemistry was a little lacking between Jane and Rochester, which is of course one of the main ingredients that makes the whole plot believable.
+I also thought that the chemistry was a little lacking between Jane and Rochester, which is, of course, one of the main ingredients that makes the whole plot believable.

 There were a few bits that I noticed had been changed from the book, but I’ve come to expect that in screen adaptations.
 It doesn’t bother me too much.
 Unfortunately, there were some scenes left out that I think would have added to the story, but there may have been time constraints.
 One thing I thought was quite clever in this adaptation, was that Jane’s story alternated between present day (once she had left Thornfield), and her past (beginning with her childhood).
 I think that was an interesting way to tell the story.